K2/EhTrace/README.md

 * TestDump2 is a test of the Dia2Sharp
 * WPFx is just a lil test thing just using MSAGL Graphing (soon to get GraphMaps) until I bring in a more substantional GUI (probably based on Gemini/AvalonDock/Caliburn/MahApps/MaterialDesign (whew GUI's need a lot of 3rd party ;)

+### YOU NEED DBGHELP.DLL AND SYMSRV.DLL I'LL CHECK THEM IN LATER I _THINK_ THEY ARE REDISTABLE?

 More help/info on how todo whatever soon.